St Joseph's School - A Catholic Voluntary Academy

 Impact Statement - Computing

 Staff ensure that skills progress and are consolidated from those that have been attained in previous years.
-The schemes developed by Code.org demonstrate this progression of skills over the key stage.
+This happens through our three questions at the start and end of every lesson.
+The scheme demonstrates this progression of skills over the key stages.
 We measure the impact of our curriculum through pupil discussions and interviewing the pupils about their learning through pupil voice, monitoring with our subject computing lead and through book, website and photographic evidence.

 By the time they leave St Joseph's, children will be confident users of technology, able to use it to accomplish a wide variety of goals, both at home and in school.
 Children will become critical thinkers that can solve problems.
 They will be responsible, respectful and safe users of data, information and communication technology.
 Children will be able to apply the British Values of democracy, tolerance, mutual respect, rule of law and liberty when using digital systems.